msuddaby/SentryBlazorServerExample/README.md

 OpenTelemetry.Instrumentation.AspNetCore
 ```

-In order to get the new traces, we must set up OpenTelemetry and Sentry together.
-Otherwise, actions like `Microsoft.AspNetCore.Components.Navigate` will have no tags, thus no useful information.
+To capture Blazor-specific traces with full context, OpenTelemetry and Sentry must be configured together.
+Without this integration, activities like Microsoft.AspNetCore.Components.Navigate will lack meaningful tags and metadata.

 ### Add the following to `Program.cs`